Quarantined in Village School, Migrant Workers Get ‘akshar Gyan' | LatestLY

-Nineteen workers from Madhya Pradesh and Rajasthan's Baran district, quarantined in the Government Senior Higher Secondary School, Dodiyana in Nagaur have benefitted from daily classes during the quarantine and they can now read and write their names and understand counting from 0 to 10.
+Nineteen workers from Madhya Pradesh and Rajasthan's Baran district, staying in the Government Senior Higher Secondary School, Dodiyana in Nagaur have benefitted from daily classes during the quarantine and they can now read and write their names as well numbers from 0 to 10.

 “Following imposition of the country-wide lockdown, the workers had undertaken long march to their homes, but they were stopped by the authorities and quarantined in the school,” school teacher Sushil Kumar told PTI.